PHOTOGRAPHY DURING COVID

 Parents should keep a safe distance during the baby’s portraits.
 However, if you wish to stay close, you will have to wear a facemask.
 If you don’t have one, I can provide disposable masks for you.
 I will also have a portable studio backdrop (grey/white) setup for family portraits.

 Keep in mind, the ideal time to photograph newborns is when the baby is 1-2 weeks.
 Most births do happen in hospitals, and this time frame falls within the incubation period of the virus.
 So please, if you or the baby are not feeling well, do let me know.
 We can always reschedule.
 There are no penalties for last-minute rescheduling even if it is the morning of your session.
 Let’s all keep safe.

-Due to the sheer size and density of Corporate Events, I am not currently covering them.
+Due to the sheer size and density of Corporate Events, I am not currently offering photo/video services in this industry.
 I don’t anticipate they’ll even be running in the near future.
-However, I am still offering Corporate Headshots photography.
+I can however provide a Livestreamim service option.
+This service can apply for weddings as well.
+I am also still offering Corporate Headshots photography.
 So if you’re treating this pandemic as a building year, this is a great time to update your team’s portrait archives.
 I’d bring a portable portrait studio to your office and photograph each member of your team against a neutral backdrop.
 The entire session is no contact and involves verbal instruction for posing.
 I’d wear a mask during the entire photography session and disinfect any touched surfaces between each visitor.

 Please know that my commitment to you is still a priority.
 I’m fully aware that finances are tight at the moment.
 So the simple fact that your are considering my little business for your photography needs is greatly appreciated.
 I value all the support I’ve been getting from my loyal clients in this difficult time.
 It is because of you that my affordable services are able to carry on throughout this pandemic.
 So I just wanted to say thank you.
 Hopefully, we will be able to do a COVID-Friendly Session sometime this year.